klientjs/open-stack/README.md

 ---

-### How to disable dependencies caching in Github actions
+### How to enable dependencies caching in Github actions

-You can disable cache usage it by defining the `CACHE_DEPENDENCIES` variable with `0` value in repository Settings > Secrets and variables > Actions > Variables > New repository variables.
+You can enable cache usage it by defining the `CACHE_DEPENDENCIES` variable with `1` value in repository Settings > Secrets and variables > Actions > Variables > New repository variables.